-2. MATERIALS & METHODS
+2. Materials & methods

-In the first part of this study, our focus is on examining the presence of particles in outdoor leafy vegetables and their contribution to the accumulation of metals within the vegetables.
-Here, data from an oper field urban farm located in southeastern Sweden was used to conduct the analysis.
-Then, to relate the metal contamination via adhering particles to root uptake, we included data on root uptake from an indoor cultivation experiment with soils from 20 different urban gardens across several European countries.
-By integrating the information obtained from both particle adherence and root uptake, we calculated the concentrations of metals in the vegetables for the 20 urban soils, mereby presenting relevant scenarios mimicking real-world field conditions.
+In the first part of this study, our focus is on examining the presence of particles in/on outdoor leafy vegetables and their contribution to the analysed concentrations of metals in the vegetable samples.
+Here, data from an open-field urban farm located in southern Sweden was used to conduct the analysis.
+In a second part, to relate the metal contamination via adhering particles to root uptake, we included data on root uptake from an indoor cultivation experiment with soils from 20 different urban gardens across several European countries.
+By integrating the information obtained about both particle adherence and root uptake, we could calculate total concentrations of different metals in the vegetables from the 20 urban soils.
 Finally, we evaluate the average daily metal doses for vegetable consumers, taking into account the respective contributions from adhering particles and root uptake.
-Pisks are evaluated using hazard quotients (HQs).
+Risks are evaluated using hazard quotients (HQs).

-2.1 Outdoor site, sampling & vegetable washing
+2.1.
+Outdoor site, sampling & vegetable washing

-This analyses of particle adherence and its significance for different metals are based on analyses of vegetables, soil and dust that were collected from an open-field urban farm in Malmö (55°34'35" N, 13°3'5" E), Sweden, in 2020.
+The analyses of particle adherence and its significance for different metals are based on analyses of vegetables, soil and dust that were collected from an open-field urban farm in Malmö (55°34'35" N. 13°3'5" E), Sweden, in 2020.
 Established in 1876, the Botildenborg farm has a longstanding history of cultivation.
 The cultivation is ecological, and no fossil-fueled machinery is used.
 Due to urban sprawl the farm is now an integral part of urban Malmö, situated in a densely populated area and adjacent to a heavily trafficked road with ca. 70,000 vehicles passing every day.
 Further details about the site, including a description of the soil's basic geochemistry, information on the vegetable sampling and weather conditions leading up to the sampling is provided by Augustsson et al. (2023).
 The research conducted in this study relies on analyses of 63 vegetable samples with paired soil samples; the latter collected from the root zone of the harvested plants.
 The vegetable samples encompassed 17 samples of lettuce (Lactuca sativa), 16 of chard (Beta vulgaris var. cicla), 15 of kale (Brassica oleracea var. sabellica) and 15 of parsley (Petroselinum crispum).
 In order to obtain an adequate amount of material for the chemical analyses, each sample was generated by combining material from multiple plants that grew in close proximity to each other.
 In addition to the soil and vegetable samples, 6 composite samples of dust material that could be assumed to reflect airborne material reasonably well were collected by placing tarpaulins on the ground next to where the vegetables grew, whereafter the dust deposited on them was carefully collected.

 All collected vegetables were divided in two equivalent subsamples.
-One was analysed unwashed, and the other was washed in a way intended to mimic typical domestic preparation of vegetables; under running water and stirring in a plastic colander for 10 seconds.
+One was analysed unwashed, and the other was washed in a way intended to mimic typical domestic preparation of vegetables; under running water and stirring in a plastic colander for 10 s.